Yasirkhana/rock_paper_scissors_js/README.md

 # rock_paper_scissors_js
-This is a Rock Paper Scrissors game using javascript.
+This is a simple Rock Paper Scrissors game using javascript.Actually it will take value from user name then compair it to the value of computer(random gentered option).
+And will return the Output as WIN or LOSE. ;)
+ENJOY.